 - They speak English, Cantonese, and many speak Mandarin

 We had 3 full days in Hong Kong and it was incredible!
 We spent time in the Kowloon section and also on Hong Kong Island.
 Here are a few of my favorite things.

 This is probably number one on lots of Hong Kong ‘must do’ lists.
 You pay 40 HKD for a cable car to the top of Victoria Peak (or you can hike it) and get an amazing view of the city and islands.
 There’s a giant mall on top with tons of shops and restaurants and it’s a nice place to hang out for awhile.

 Temple Street Night Market

 There are lots of night markets and shopping streets to see in Hong Kong, and I heard this was a great one to look at.
-It was just like many other night markets in China – lots of vendors and food shops hoping to sell you something.
+It was just like many other night markets in Chinese mainland – lots of vendors and food shops hoping to sell you something.
 It was also a great place for people watching.

 Shopping in Causeway Bay

 There are tons of malls in Hong Kong and Causeway Bay is the place to go if you want to see a lot of them.
 There are so many designer brands and Western stores here – Fossil, Chanel, Nike, Gap, H&M, Adidas, etc. There’s even a mini Times Square here and some awesome Western restaurants.

 The Hong Kong skyline is incredible, and there are so many great places (besides the Peak) to view it from.
 You can go to the Harbor to several viewing platforms, and you can also take a ferry to get from Kowloon to Hong Kong Island and back again.
 It’s beautiful day or night.